+(3a) If in a review that relates to a designated reviewable regulatory decision the Tribunal is of the view that a ground for review has been made out, the Tribunal may, on application by a party to the review, allow new information or material to be submitted if the party can establish to the satisfaction of the Tribunal that the information or material —

+(a) was publicly available or known to be publicly available to the AER when it was making the designated reviewable regulatory decision; or

+(b) would assist the Tribunal on any aspect of the determination to be made and was not unreasonably withheld from the AER when it was making the designated reviewable regulatory decision,

+and was (in the opinion of the Tribunal) information or material that the AER would reasonably have been expected to have considered when it was making the designated reviewable regulatory decision.

+(3b) In addition, if in a review of a designated reviewable regulatory decision the Tribunal is of the view —

+(a) that a ground for review has been made out; and

+(b) that it would assist the Tribunal to obtain information or material under this subsection in order to determine whether a materially preferable designated NGO decision exists,

+the Tribunal may, on its own initiative, take steps to obtain that information or material (including by seeking evidence from such persons as it thinks fit).

+(3c) The action taken by a person acting in response to steps taken by the Tribunal under subsection (3b) must be limited to considering decision related matter under section 68C.

+(3d) In addition, in the case of a review of a designated reviewable regulatory decision that is a decision to make a full access arrangement decision in place of an access arrangement that the AER did not approve, the Tribunal may consider the reasons of the AER for its decision not to approve the access arrangement or proposed revisions to the applicable access arrangement (as the case may be).

-(4) Subject to this Law, for the purpose of subsection (3)(b), information or material not provided to the original decision maker or the NCC (as the case requires) following a request for that information or material by the original decision maker or the NCC under this Law or the Rules is to be taken to have been unreasonably withheld.
+(4) Subject to this Law, for the purpose of subsection (3)(b) and (3a)(b), information or material not provided to the original decision maker, the NCC or the AER (as the case requires) following a request for that information or material by the original decision maker, the NCC or the AER under this Law or the Rules is to be taken to have been unreasonably withheld.

 (5) Subsection (4) does not limit what may constitute an unreasonable withholding of information or material.

-(6) In the case of a review of a reviewable regulatory decision of the AER that is a decision to make a full access arrangement decision in place of an access arrangement that the AER did not approve, the Tribunal may consider the reasons of the AER for its decision not to approve the access arrangement.
+[(6) deleted]

 (7) In this section—

 review related matter means —

-(a) the application for review and submissions in support of the application; and
+(a) the application for review; and

+(b) a notice raising new grounds for review filed by an intervener; and

+(c) the submissions made to the Tribunal by the parties to the review; and

+(d) —

+(i) in the case of a designated reviewable regulatory decision — decision related matter under section 68C; or

+(ii) in any other case —

-(b) the reviewable regulatory decision and the written record of it and any written reasons for it; and
+(A) the reviewable regulatory decision and the written record of it and any written reasons for it; and

-(c) in the case of a reviewable regulatory decision that is an applicable access arrangement decision—any document, proposal or information required or allowed under the Rules to be submitted as part of the process for the making of the decision; and

-(d) any written submissions made to the original decision maker before the reviewable regulatory decision was made or the NCC before the making of an NCC recommendation; and
+(B) any written submissions made to the original decision maker before the reviewable regulatory decision was made or the NCC before the making of an NCC recommendation; and

-(e) any reports and materials relied on by the original decision maker in making the reviewable regulatory decision or the NCC in making an NCC recommendation; and
+(C) any reports and materials relied on by the original decision maker in making the reviewable regulatory decision or the NCC in making an NCC recommendation; and

-(f) any draft of the reviewable regulatory decision or NCC recommendation; and
+(D) any draft of the reviewable regulatory decision or NCC recommendation; and

-(g) any submissions on —
+(E) any submissions on —

-(i) the draft of the reviewable regulatory decision or the reviewable regulatory decision itself considered by the original decision maker; or
+• the draft of the reviewable regulatory decision or the reviewable regulatory decision itself considered by the original decision maker; or